agoodguy1/ccdc/README.md

-# ccdc
+# security
-This repository will contain scripts I make for ccdc
+This repository will contain scripts I make that are security or sys admin related